khargr14/Movie_Review/README.md

 This README would normally document whatever steps are necessary to get the application up and running.
+    Overview
+- Model (ActiveRecord) handles relationships, validations, and logic
+- View (actionView) — renders view, uses embedded Ruby for templating
+- Controller (ActionController)- controls which view to use, makes data available as instance variables

+My application will cover all of the MVC

 Things you may want to cover: